m-jahn/europe-by-numbers/20191120/post_directlabels.md

 Now we can quickly see what our points of interest are.
 Plus, colors from grouping are preserved for lines, boxes, and text of the label.
-Labels don’t overlap because the underlying method for placement is ‘smart’ enough to push them to free areas.
+Labels don't overlap because the underlying method for placement is 'smart' enough to push them to free areas.
 I just selected a subset of interesting points to be labelled using the `y_boundary` option.
 And of course, the appearance of boxes, lines, and so on can be easily customized.